 Research shows that primary care practitioners often face challenges when discussing weight loss with patients, whether it’s starting the conversation or managing resistance.
-This project offers a solution through a co-designed, evidence-based learning tool that practitioners can easily integrate into their work.
+This project offers a simple approach to addressing these challenges through a co-designed, evidence-based learning tool that practitioners can easily integrate into their work.

-At the heart of the project is an online learning module designed to guide practitioners through delicate conversations about weight management.
-The module is based on real interactions between healthcare providers and patients, offering practical tips for navigating difficult moments with empathy and care.
+Our online learning tool is designed to help practitioners navigate delicate conversations about weight management by providing strategies for incorporating brief, effective discussions into consultations.
+The tool is based on real interactions between healthcare providers and patients, offering practical tips for navigating difficult moments with empathy and care.

 Key elements include: